-The 8th annual Institute will take place June 19-21, 2018 and is produced in partnership by Webster University, Missouri Botanical Garden, U.S. Green Building Council-Missouri Gateway, Madison County Planning and Development, St. Louis Zoo, and Mary Institute and Country Day School.
+The 9th annual Institute will take place June 18-20, 2019 and is produced in partnership by Webster University, Missouri Botanical Garden, U.S. Green Building Council-Missouri Gateway, Madison County Planning and Development, St. Louis Zoo, and Mary Institute and Country Day School.
 The fee is \$150 for 3 days.
-Partial scholarships are available.
+Full and partial scholarships are available.
 Graduate credit is available.
-More details at www.webster.edu/sie
+More details at webster.edu/sie